DragonJoker/Castor3D/doc/Castor3D/SceneFile-English.md

   - *greater_or_equal* : The sample colour is applied if its alpha component is greater than or equal to the second parameter.
   - *greater* : The sample colour is applied if its alpha component is greater than the second parameter.
   - *never* : The sample colour is never applied.
+- **blend_alpha_func** : func : *value* ref-val: *real*
+  Defines the way alpha blending is applied to the pass.
+The second parameter is the reference value used in alpha rejection function.
+The first parameter values can be :
+  - *always* : The sample colour is always applied.
+  - *less* : The sample colour is applied if its alpha component is less than the second parameter.
+  - *less_or_equal* : The sample colour is applied if its alpha component is less than or equal to the second parameter.
+  - *equal* : The sample colour is applied if its alpha component is equal to the second parameter.
+  - *not_equal* : The sample colour is applied if its alpha component is different from the second parameter.
+  - *greater_or_equal* : The sample colour is applied if its alpha component is greater than or equal to the second parameter.
+  - *greater* : The sample colour is applied if its alpha component is greater than the second parameter.
+  - *never* : The sample colour is never applied.
+- **mixed_interpolation** : *section*
+  Helper that sets **alpha_blend_mode** to *interpolative*, **blend_alpha_func** to *less_or_equal* and **alpha_func** to *greater* with a ref. value to 0.95.
 - **refraction_ratio** : *real*
   Defines the refraction ratio of the pass.
 Note that if there is no refraction map, the refraction is still applied, using only the skybox.
 - **subsurface_scattering** : *section*